MehulSinhaa/PremierProjet/README.md

-# README.md

-This file provides guidance to WARP (warp.dev) when working with code in this repository.

 ## Project overview

 This repository is a minimal static web page implementing a simple crowdfunding/kitty UI.
 It consists of a single HTML document (`index.html`) and a single stylesheet (`styles.css`).
 There is no JavaScript, build tooling, or backend.